thecodemancer/GCP-dbt/README.md

 As the `jaffle_shop` business gains more customers, and those customers create more orders, you will see more records added to your source data.
 Because you materialized the `customers` model as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
 This update will happen when you run a job.

 1. After creating your deployment environment, you should be directed to the page for a new environment.
-If not, select Deploy in the upper left, then click Jobs.
+If not, select **Deploy** in the upper left, then click **Jobs**.
-2. Click Create one and provide a name, for example, "Production run", and link to the Environment you just created.
+2. Click **Create one** and provide a name, for example, "Production run", and link to the Environment you just created.
-3. Scroll down to the Execution Settings section.
+3. Scroll down to the **Execution Settings** section.
-4. Under Commands, add this command as part of your job if you don't see it:
+4. Under **Commands**, add this command as part of your job if you don't see it:
    - `dbt build`
-5. Select the Generate docs on run checkbox to automatically generate updated project docs each time your job runs.
+5. Select the **Generate docs on run** checkbox to automatically generate updated project docs each time your job runs.
-6. For this exercise, do not set a schedule for your project to run — while your organization's project should run regularly, there's no need to run this example project on a schedule.
-Scheduling a job is sometimes referred to as deploying a project.
+6. For this exercise, do *not* set a schedule for your project to run — while your organization's project should run regularly, there's no need to run this example project on a schedule.
+Scheduling a job is sometimes referred to as *deploying* a project.
-7. Select Save, then click Run now to run your job.
+7. Select **Save**, then click **Run now** to run your job.
 8. Click the run and watch its progress under "Run history."
-9. Once the run is complete, click View Documentation to see the docs for your project.
+9. Once the run is complete, click **View Documentation** to see the docs for your project.

 Congratulations 🎉!
 You've just deployed your first dbt project!